daniel1820815/daniel1820815.github.io/_posts/2022-12-09-docker-part1.md

 2 directories, 0 files
 ```

 Then we create a Dockerfile with the filename *Dockerfile* for the application image in the *app* directory.
-The Dockerfile will later be recognized when we run the ```docker build .``` command later from the app folder to build the image.
+The Dockerfile will later be recognized when we run the ```docker build .``` command from the *app* folder to build the image.

 ```docker
 FROM python:3.9